rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 - **Use Case**: Great for preprocessing ECGs for ML/DL tasks like QRS detection or arrhythmia classification where smooth signals are needed.
 - **Why Choose It?** Its smooth response ensures clear ECG features, improving model performance.
 - **ECG Signal Characteristics**:
-  - **Smooth Filtering Needed**: Use when you want minimal distortion of P, QRS, T waves.
+  - **Smooth Filtering Needed**: Use when we want minimal distortion of P, QRS, T waves.
   - **Mixed Noise**: Choose for ECGs with baseline wander or muscle noise.
   - **Known Frequency Range**: Select when ECG frequencies (e.g., 0.5-40 Hz) are clear.
   - **Clinical Applications**: Good for hospital-grade ECGs needing high quality.